-The media makes it sound like women have reached equality.
+The media makes it sound gender equity has been achieved.
 What's the truth?
-In this interactive workshop, increase your knowledge of women’s status today, learn why gender equity benefits everyone, and share ideas for advancing equity.
+In this interactive workshop, increase your knowledge of gender-based oppression and discuss how gender justice benefits everyone.

-Note: This 3 hour workshop is part of the Equity and Diversity Certificate Program, and is generally offered twice a semester (fall, spring, and summer).
+Note: This workshop is part of the Equity and Diversity Certificate Program, and is generally offered four times per semester (fall, spring, and summer).